Liverpool Hope Logo Liverpool Hope Logo

 SPECIAL EDUCATIONAL NEEDS

-A supportive team of disabled and non-disabled academics will enable you to develop the skills, knowledge and confidence you need to become a future leader in this area.
-You will learn about the historical, social and cultural factors that shape our understanding of special educational needs and disability.
-Your understanding of academic theories and models will be deepened by activities which challenge you to explore how this knowledge can be applied in professional settings.
-As well as tutors’ extensive professional experience, course content is informed by input from a range of guest speakers, and from our partner organisations, which include disabled-led and self-advocacy groups, education and care providers, charities, and disability arts organisations.
+A supportive team of both disabled and non-disabled academics will help you gain skills, knowledge, and confidence to lead in this field.
+You will learn about the historical, social, and cultural factors that shape our views on special educational needs and disability.
+Activities will enhance your grasp of academic theories.
+They will also demonstrate how to use this knowledge in real-world situations.
+The course benefits from the tutors’ strong professional backgrounds.
+It also includes insights from guest speakers and partner organisations.
+These include disabled-led groups, education and care providers, charities, and disability arts organisations.

-The Special Educational Needs course at Liverpool Hope is unique in that it is informed and enriched by the work of the Centre for Culture and Disability Studies, an internationally recognised centre of excellence in disability studies research, and the only UK research centre to focus on disability and culture.
+Liverpool Hope’s Special Educational Needs course is unique.
+It is led by the Centre for Culture and Disability Studies.
+This centre is an internationally recognised leader in disability studies research and the only UK research centre focused on disability and culture.

-You can also study Special Educational Needs via a Single Honours degree with the course.
+You can also study Special Educational Needs via a single honours degree with the course.

 For more details and information about this course visit: